 1. Fix Windows Update Errors Using Troubleshooter

-First thing to try when you see Windows Update failure message is Windows Update Troubleshooter.
+The first thing to try when you see a Windows Update failure message is Windows Update Troubleshooter.
 This utility is provided by Microsoft itself to help people troubleshoot Windows update errors.
-Follow these steps to run Windows Update troubleshooter:
+Follow these steps to run the Windows Update troubleshooter:

 Step 1: Start Windows Update Troubleshooter

-First download Windows update troubleshooter from below given links:
+First download the Windows update troubleshooter from the links given below: